 3- What is your greatest weakness?

-The HR always cares much about your answer for this specific question, so you must prepare your answer well before being asked that question.
+The HR always cares much about your answer to this specific question, so you must prepare your answer well before being asked that question.

 When telling your weakness, don’t mention something you can’t help it and can’t fix.
 Rather tell a weakness that may seem good in some points, and either way, you must tell him how you are working on fixing it and overcoming it.